Skip to main content

 The groundwater standards for dicamba were adopted in Cycle 3 (1990).

-Dicamba is a pesticide used to control weeds on a variety of plants.
-Animal studies have shown that dicamba can affect body weight.
+Dicamba is a pesticide used to control weeds.
+Studies have shown that exposure to high levels of dicamba can affect body weight.

 1,2-Dichlorobenzene